Xv-yn/University/AMED3003/week1.md

 ## Categories of Biomarkers

-> [!note]
+> [!Note]
-> Not all biomarkers fall under just one category, a biomarker can fall under multiple categories
+> Not all biomarkers fall under just one category, a biomarker can fall under multiple
+> categories.
+> E.g. A biomarker can be both diagnostic and prognostic (depending on circumstance)

-- Diagnostic Biomarkers
+- **Diagnostic**
   - "Do you have the disease?"
   - Detects or confirms the presence of a disease; needs to be measured precisely, reliably, repeatedly at low cost
   - e.g troponin in blood for heart attack.
-- Prognostic
+- **Prognostic**
   - "How bad is the disease?
 What might happen?"
   - Describes the recurrence or disease progression
   - e.g high HER2 receptor positivity in breast cancer.
-- Predictive
+- **Predictive**
   - "Will this person respond to treatment?
 Or get this disease?"
   - Presence or change predicts an individual to have a likely favourable or unfavourable effect
   - e.g high HbA1c levels predicts advancement to diabetes.
-- Monitoring Response
+- **Monitoring Response**
   - "Is the treatment working?"
   - Biomarker that is measured serially to assess the status of the disease for evidence of exposure, or to detect an effect of a product/agent
   - e.g monitoring blood pressure when being treated with drugs for hypertension;
   - When level of the biomarker changes with exposure to agent/therapy;
   - e.g expected blood glucose level decrease as a response to diabetes treatment
-- Safety
+- **Safety**
   - "Is this treatment harming the patient?"
   - That is measured before or after an intervention to indicate extent of toxicity, adverse event
   - e.g serum lead levels for lead exposure; urinary cotinine levels to indicate nicotine (cigarette smoke) exposure
-- Susceptibility
+- **Susceptibility**
   - "Are you at risk of getting the disease?"
   - Biomarker that indicates the potential to develop a disease (who currently does not have the condition)
   - e.g elevated LDL as a risk for developing coronary artery disease

+## Examples of Biomarkers

+### Immunologial Biomarkers

+- Serum Cytokines
+  - small proteins involved in cell signalling
+- Chemokines
+  - chemotactic cytokines that help in movement of cells
+- Soluble receptors
+  - shed from the cells
+- Activation markers
+  - correlating with function of the immune cells

+### Biomarkers for Allergies

+- Type 2 immune response cells involved basophils, eosinophils, mast cells, T-cells, epithelial cells, DC
+  - cytokines IL-4,5,9,13,31; plasma CCL27; (asthma)
+- Gene signatures
+  - inform targeting IL-4 using IL-4Ra Dupilumab

+### Biomarkers for Cancer

+- Melanoma moles; IHC melan A;
+- Prognostic markers (for metastasis)
+  - Tumour size, Lymph nodes involved, Stage, Grade
+- Diagnostic markers
+  - Blood CEA, PSA, alpha-feto protein, CA125

 ## What makes a good biomarker?

+There are many kinds of biomarkers, some unique to each person, some that only exist in a small minority of people, etc. The best biomarkers meet the following requirements:

 - Safe/ easy to measure
 - Cost-effective to follow up / test
 - Low false positive rate
 - Consistent across gender/ ethnic groups

-## How to detect Biomarkers

-These are the common methods to detect biomarkers:

-- Blood Tests / Liquid Biopsy
-- Immunoassays (ELISA)
-- PCR (Polymerase Chain Reaction)
-- Next-Generation Sequencing (NGS)
-- Immunohistochemistry (IHC)
-- Mass Spectrometry (MS)
-- Flow Cytometry

-## Immunologial Biomarkers

-- Serum Cytokines – small proteins involved in cell signalling
-- Chemokines – chemotactic cytokines that help in movement of cells
-- Soluble receptors – shed from the cells
-- Activation markers – correlating with function of the immune cells

-## Biomarkers for Allergies

-- Type 2 immune response- cells involved basophils, eosinophils, mast cells, T-cells, epithelial cells, DC; cytokines IL-4,5,9,13,31; plasma CCL27; (asthma)
-- Gene signatures- inform targeting IL-4 using IL-4Ra Dupilumab
-- Omics-based research to study response to treatment being carried out currently

-## Biomarkers for Cancer

-> [!note]
-> Melanoma moles; IHC melan A;

-- Prognostic markers (for metastasis)
-  - Tumour size, Lymph nodes involved, Stage, Grade
-- Diagnostic markers
-  - Blood CEA, PSA, alpha-feto protein, CA125;

-## Checkpoint Inhibition

-- Checkpoints = Brakes
-- Induce Negative signalling in T cells; Need to block the checkpoints with antibodies = checkpoint inhibition
-- Simply put: Checkpoint Inhibitors are drugs that search for a specific protein that is produced due to the existence of a specifc cancer gene (doesn't have to be a cancer gene) and binds to that protein to neutralize it (make that protein useless)
-- E.g:
-  - PD1/PDL1 axis
-  - Anti-PD1 antibodies have shown great success

-## Biomarkers for response to immunotherapy for Melanoma - checkpoint inhibition

-For Melanoma

-- High ligand e.g PD-L1 expression
-- CD8 score
-- Tumour mutations

 ## Translating a biomarker into a clinical application